Piano Sonata No. 5 (Beethoven): I. Allegro molto e con brio

-Second movement
+II.
+Adagio molto

 The second movement is a lyrical Adagio with many embellishments.
-It is in "sonatina" form (there is no development section, only a single bar of a rolled V7 chord (E♭7) leading back to the tonic key); an apparent third appearance of the main theme turns into a coda, which slowly fades to a final perfect cadence.
+It is in "sonatina" form (there is no development section, only a single bar of a rolled V7 chord (E♭7) leading back to the tonic key); an apparent third appearance of the main theme turns into a coda, imitating a cello solo, which slowly fades to a final perfect cadence.

-Third movement
+III.
+Finale: Prestissimo

 The third movement is in sonata form, making heavy use of a figure of five eighth notes.
+Like the first movement, it is fast, dramatic, and angular.
 The short development section contains an unmistakable foreshadow of the theme from Beethoven's Symphony No. 5.
-The coda slows the tempo down, leading to a final outburst which fades to a quiet Picardy third on a leading-tone IAC, giving a sense of relief.
+It slows down in the coda, leading to a final outburst which fades to a quiet Picardy third on a leading-tone imperfect authentic cadence, giving a sense of relief.